Built between 1868 and 1872, the governor's office on Konak Sq is one of the city's major landmarks.

 Konak Meydanı information

-On a pedestrianised stretch of Cumhuriyet Bulvarı, this wide plaza, named after the prominent Ottoman-era Government House (1872) to the east, marks the heart of the city.
-It’s the site of the late Ottoman Konak Clock Tower designed by the Levantine French architect Raymond Charles Père in 1901 to mark the 25th anniversary of Sultan Abdül Hamit II’s coronation.
-Beside it is the lovely Yalı Camii (1755) covered in Kütahya tiles.
+On a pedestrianised stretch of Cumhuriyet Bulvarı, this wide plaza, named after the prominent Ottoman-era Government House , built in 1872, to the east, marks the heart of the city.
+It’s the site of the late Ottoman Konak Clock Tower and the lovely Yalı Mosque , built in 1755, which is covered in Kütahya tiles.